 Faculty Based Partnerships

 Our aim is to build up expertise in each of the faculties and schools so when a student visits us, we are able to understand the intricacies of their programme.
 Where possible we will match up a student with the relevant Student Adviser and we meet as a team on a regular basis for the purposes of knowledge sharing.
 Below you will find the name of the Student Adviser linked to your faculty if you wish to make an appointment directly.

 Deirdre Moloney - Faculty of Engineering & Computing, DCU Business School

 Caroline Bowe - Institute of Education

-Caroline Senior Student Support Adviser and Executive Life Coach based on the St. Patrick's campus.
+Caroline is a Senior Student Support Adviser and qualified Executive Life Coach based on the St. Patrick's campus.
 Caroline works collaboratively with students on all programmes across the Institute of Education.
-With over 10 years experience working in Student Support & Development, Caroline has worked with Access, Matures and the wider body of students in DCU.
+With over 14 years of experience working in Student Support & Development, Caroline has worked with Access, Matures and the wider body of students in DCU.
 Caroline supports students throughout their time in DCU and has a keen interest in emotional health and wellbeing.

 Conor Wilkinson - Faculty of Humanities & Social Science

 Conor has 8 years of experience working as a Student Adviser in universities for undergraduate and postgraduate levels.
 Prior to this Conor worked in the area of Archaeological Investigation on many the national motorway routes.
 Conor holds a BA in History and Classical Studies and a Master's in History.